Johansson scores twice, Devils beat Hurricanes 3-2

 Zacha and Johansson gave the Devils a 2-0 first-period lead.

-Hamilton cut the gap to 2-1 in the second, but Johansson restored the two-goal margin at 15:56 of the third period.
+Hamilton cut the gap to 2-1 in the second, but Johansson restored the two-goal margin at 15:56 of the third period after being set up by Jesper Bratt.
 Teravainen scored on a power-play with 1:27 to play after Carolina pulled Mrazek.

+“Once he beat his guy I kind of knew the puck was coming and I just tried to get in position,” said Johansson of Bratt.
+“It was a great play by him and I think that goal was all Bratter, that’s what he can do.
+He’s so fast and he’s sees the game so well.
+That was a heck of a play.”

 UP NEXT